Ravindransivam/web-essentials/content.en/w3c/browser-server-response.md

 ---
-title: Browser Server Reponse
+title: Data Exchange
 weight: 3
 ---

->A browser-server connection refers to the communication established between a web browser (client) and a web server to exchange data over the internet.
-This connection is essential for accessing and rendering web content requested by the user.
+>**Data exchange** in a web request refers to the process of transmitting information between a client (such as a browser or application) and a server over the internet.
+This exchange occurs using web protocols like HTTP or HTTPS and typically follows a request-response model

 # Sending the HTTP Request